top of page

 A top-loading fridge gives easy access; @asobolife

 The most popular top-loading fridges are the Dometic CF series.
 The smaller models are fridge only, whilst the bigger models have a fridge and freezer.
+Unfortunately, these fridges tend to be very expensive.
+However in my opinion, a top-loading fridge-freezer is the best option for an off-grid campervan.
+The Dometic CFX3 45L is a good example in this category.

-Price Comparison of 12V Campervan Fridges
+Price Comparison of 12V Campervan Compressor Fridges

 We researched the 10 most popular 12V compressor fridges for campervans (as of September 2024).
-They are all of similar capacity, but have vastly different prices and lifespans.
+They are all of a similar capacity, but have vastly different prices and lifespans.
 Below are the results:

 Fridge Model